Health Surveillance – Noise

 The essential difference between a “hearing check” and “preventative audiometric testing” is that the former involves a more complete assessment, including taking of a medical history and an examination including otoscopy (examination of the external auditory canal and the tympanic membrane).

 The testing / hearing checks needs to be carried out by a competent person.
 The whole health surveillance programme should be under the control of an occupational health professional (for example a doctor or a nurse with appropriate training and experience).
-You, as the employer, have the responsibility for making sure the health surveillance is carried out properly.

 Advice to Employers and Employees